EE 541 - Unit 4

 Solution: Exponential with rate \(1/\lambda\)

-Cross-entropy between distributions \(p\) and \(q\): \[H(p, q) = -\mathbb{E}_p[\log q(X)] = -\int p(x) \log q(x) \, dx\]
+Cross-entropy between \(p\) and \(q\): \[H(p, q) = -\mathbb{E}_p[\log q(X)] = -\int p(x) \log q(x) \, dx\]

-For empirical distribution (data): \[p_{data} = \frac{1}{n}\sum_{i=1}^n \delta(x - x_i)\]
+With empirical data \(p_{data} = \frac{1}{n}\sum_{i=1}^n \delta(x - x_i)\):

-Cross-entropy becomes: \[H(p_{data}, q) = -\frac{1}{n}\sum_{i=1}^n \log q(x_i)\]
+\[H(p_{data}, q) = -\frac{1}{n}\sum_{i=1}^n \log q(x_i)\]

-This is negative average log-likelihood!
+This is negative average log-likelihood.

 Kullback-Leibler (KL) divergence: \[D_{KL}(p||q) = \mathbb{E}_p\left[\log \frac{p(X)}{q(X)}\right]\] \[= \int p(x) \log \frac{p(x)}{q(x)} \, dx\]